KieranODriscoll/docs/vault/docs/Security+/General Security Concepts/1-4h-Certificates.md

 - Not all browsers/apps support OCSP
 	- Early IE versions did not support OCSP
 	- Some support OCSP, but don't bother checking

+# Internet Key Exchange (IKE)
+- IKE
+- Protocol used to set up a secure, authenticated communications channel between two parties
+- Typically used with X.509 certificates for authentication